At Impeachment Trial, Chief Justice Roberts May Have More Prestige Than Power

 Loading...

 Rather, he is likely to use as his role model the man he once clerked for, Chief Justice Rehnquist.
 Rehnquist was no stranger to the subject of impeachment.
-He had written a book about the 1868 impeachment trial of President Andrew Johnson, and just five years before presiding over the Clinton trial in the Senate, he had written the Supreme Court's decision declaring that under the constitution the courts have no power to dictate the Senate rules in an impeachment proceeding.
+He had written a book about the 1868 impeachment trial of President Andrew Johnson, and just five years before presiding over the Clinton trial in the Senate, he had written the Supreme Court's decision declaring that under the Constitution the courts have no power to dictate the Senate rules in an impeachment proceeding.

 As the presiding officer at the Clinton trial, Rehnquist relied heavily on the Senate parliamentarians for guidance.
-"I think he enjoyed, sort of being part of history in that sense.
-But, he understood he had a very limited role," says Robert Schaffer, one of Rehnquist's law clerks back then.
+"I think he enjoyed sort of being part of history in that sense.
+But he understood he had a very limited role," says Robert Schaffer, one of Rehnquist's law clerks back then.

 Washington University law professor Neil Richards, another former clerk, recalls that "no matter how boring or tedious the proceedings," the chief justice knew that even that limited role was important.